manishgeu8/NewsReader/README.md

 - In search you can search global news also

 ## Technology Used
-- Kotlin

-- Jetpack Compose

-- Retrofit
+- [Kotlin] - Programming language for Android
+- [Hilt-Dagger] - Standard library to incorporate Dagger dependency injection into an Android application.
+- [Retrofit] -  A type-safe HTTP client for Android and Java.

-- Database Encryption using sqlcipher
+- [Room] - SQLite object mapping library.
+Database Encryption using sqlcipher.
+- [Coroutines] - For asynchronous
+- [LiveData] - Data objects that notify views when the underlying database changes.

 ## Features